jpl-vipre/vipre-app/README.md

-# VAPRE Desktop Application
+# VIPRE VISUALIZATION APPLICATION

-A tool for visualizing the entry conditions for all safe entry opportunities of a planetary entry probe being released from an interplanetary trajectory.
+Electron application for the Visualization of the Impact of PRobe Entry conditions on the science, mission and spacecraft design